mit-rss/intro_to_linux/README.md

 [Piazza](https://piazza.com/mit/spring2026/64200164052124/home) so other students can benefit from the answer.
 If you have a question about your individual submission, please make a private post.
-Make sure you're using a Debian terminal if you're testing the commands.
+Make sure you're using an Ubuntu terminal if you're testing the commands.
 Instructions for setting up the course software is [here](https://github.com/mit-rss/racecar_docker).